cleoold/types-linq/doc/index.rst

 Welcome to types-linq's documentation!
 ########################################

-``types-linq`` is a lightweight Python library that attempts to implement LinQ (Language Integrated Query) features seen in .NET languages (`see here for their documentation <https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable>`_).
+``types-linq`` is a lightweight Python library that attempts to implement LINQ (Language Integrated Query) features seen in .NET languages (`see here for their documentation <https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable>`_).

 This library provides similarly expressive and unified querying exprience on objects so long as it is